WCSC 40th Anniversary Endowed Scholarship

 - Non-traditional students

 How to Give

 We invite you, alumni and supporters of WSSY and the WCSC, to give generously to the first-of-its-kind WCSC endowed scholarship fund.
-We are grateful that $32,000 has already been committed!
-Our goal is to raise $68,000 more in new gifts.
+We are grateful that $51,000 has already been pledged.
+With your help we can meet the $100,000 goal!

 You can donate online for a one-time gift by credit card or to set up automated monthly giving.

 Checks payable to EMU can be mailed to:

 Harrisonburg VA 22802